basecamp/omakub/README.md

 This doesn't make the choices necessarily better than other choices.
 Linux has inspired a million options for a million tastes.
 That's great and worthy of celebration.

 But there's a large constituency of developers who are more than willing to trade ultimate bespoke customization for a cohesive package of goods.

+## What's on the menu

+### Alacritty
+### Zellij
+### Neovim w/ Lazyvim
+### VSCode
+### Google Chrome
+### Docker
+### Fonts
+### Lazygit + Lazydocker
+### Typora
+### Ulauncher
+### Tactile
+### Ruby + Node
+### Virtualbox
+### eza/fzf/bat/rg/zoxide
+### Spotify/Zoom/1password
+### VLC/Signal/Pinta/Xournal
+### Libraries and build tooling

+## Origin and context

+Omakub was started by David Heinemeier Hansson to streamling his own Linux box boostrapping, as well as that of his employees at 37signals switching to Linux.
+That's very much a specific context where Ruby on Rails, web development tooling, and commercial services all intermingle.
+There's amble room to broaden that context to provide the same benefits to many other web developer communities, similarly dominated by a Mac bias.
+But that expansion will be carefully managed to stay with The Omakase Spirit.
+Rather install a few more tools than litter the project with endless configuration points.
+In the end, every tool preconfigured can be postconfigured in a different direction.

+## Future ideas

+Omakub is being born as a single, curated setup for one specific company in one particular domain.
+Going forward, we could well expand that to just be a shared base, where further specialization by other curators is possible.

+But anyone using Omakub should still just have to run 1 command and the result should be 1 specific setup.